MarionForrestNLP/OpenAI-Assistant-Integration-Abstraction/README.md

 - **Get Attributes**: This method returns a dictionary containing the assistant's attributes.
 The dictionary contains the assistant's ID, creation time (*in seconds*), name, instructions, tool set, user defined functions, model, model parameters, vector store, and thread id.

 - **Get Vector Store**: This method returns the assistant's internal [vector store](#vector-store-class).

+## Vector Store Class

+This class is designed to abstract and simplify interactions with vector stores.
+The main goal of this class was to remove reducancies within the assistant class.

+### Vector Store Properties

+- Client: The Open AI client used to access the vector store and other APIs.
+- Name: A string representing the name of the vector store.
+- Days Until Expiration: An integer representing the number of 24 hour days until the vector store expires.
+- Instance: The vector store object being abstracted.

+### Vector Store Constructor

+The constructor takes in the OpenAI client, the name of the vector store, and the number of days until the vector store expires.
+It then creates a vector store object using the OpenAI client and stores it in the instance property.
+The name and days until expiration properties are optional and will default to `"Vector_Storage"` and `1` respectively.

+### Vector Store Methods

+- **Retrieve Vector Store**: This method allows you to replace the vector store created at initialization with a pre-existing vector store.
+It takes in the ID  of the vector store you want to retrieve.
+This method deletes the old instance of the the vector store and returns the retrieved instance.

+- **Delete Vector Store**: This method deletes the vector store instance.
+It gets the vector store ID, [deletes the vector store](https://platform.openai.com/docs/api-reference/vector-stores/delete) using the OpenAI client, and then updates the vector store instance property to None.
+The method returns a boolean indicating whether the deletion was successful or not.

+- **Modify Vector Store**: This method modifies the vector store instance.
+It takes in string representing the new name of the vector store and an integer representing the new number of days until the vector store expires.
+It then updates the vector store instance property with the new name and days until expiration.
+The method returns the modified instance.

+- **Get Attributes**: This method returns a dictionary containing the vector store's attributes.
+The dictionary contains the vector store's ID, name, status, creation time (*in seconds*), days until expiration, file count, memory usage (*in bytes*).

+- **Attach Existing File**: This method attaches an existing file to the vector store.
+It takes in the ID of the file you want to attach.
+It then creates a [vector store file object](https://platform.openai.com/docs/api-reference/vector-stores-files/file-object) using the OpenAI client to attach the file to the vector store.
+The method returns the status of the file attachment.

+- **Attach New File**: This method attaches a new file to the vector store.
+It takes in the path of the file you want to attach and the purpose of the file as an optional parameter (defaults to "assistant").
+It then creates a [file object](https://platform.openai.com/docs/api-reference/files/object) using the OpenAI client then passes the file's id to the `Attach_Existing_File` method to attach the file to the vector store.
+The method returns the status of the file attachment.
+  - Valid purposes are "assistants", "vision", "fine-tuning", and "batch".

 ## User Defined Functions